Norvan26/PegglePygame/README.md

 # PegglePygame
 This is a game I made in highschool for my year 12 project.
-It was fun :)
+It was fun :) (Some unconventional methods to solving problems was used)